billdirks/billdirks.github.io/pelican/content/tracing_syscalls_from_python_with_gdb/tracing_syscalls_from_python_with_gdb.md

     main()
 ```

-You can run by typing this command on the docker bash console:
+You can run this script by typing this command on the docker bash console:

 ```
 python3 ./demo.py
 ```

-If you want to see every syscall are made during the execution of the script you can use `strace`:
+If you want to see every syscall that is made during the execution of the script you can use `strace`:

 ```
 strace python3 demo.py